Jun-Lizst/leo1234jv4/content/resource/geneticstools.md

 1. [FlyBase](https://flybase.org/): A Database of Drosophila Genes & Genomes
 2. [DRSC/TRiP Functional Genomics Resources & DRSC-BTRR](https://fgr.hms.harvard.edu/): Drosophila RNAi Screening Center (DRSC), Transgenic RNAi Project (TRiP) and Drosophila Research & Screening Center-Biomedical Technology Research Resource (DRSC-BTRR)

 ---
+# Yeast

+### Ref protocol
+2. **EMS based Genetic screen**
+    - Tsukada, Miki, and Yoshinori Ohsumi.
+"Isolation and characterization of autophagy-defective mutants of Saccharomyces cerevisiae."
+FEBS letters 333.1-2 (1993): 169-174. [[PMID: 8224160](https://pubmed.ncbi.nlm.nih.gov/8224160/) | [DOI Link](https://doi.org/10.1016/0014-5793(93)80398-E)]
+      - **Key details**: BJ3505 cells were grown in YEPD to stationary phase, and then suspended in 340 μl of 0.1 M sodium phosphate buffer (pH 7.0) and treated with 10 μl EMS for 60 min at 30°C; the survival rate was 40-50%.
+The mutagenized culture (20 μl) was diluted with 780 μl of 5% sodium thiosulfate and spread on YEPD plates.

+---
 # Zebrafish